Trusted by Global Clients & Partners

 Applicants must still personally appear before a federal judge and formally express their intent to obtain citizenship.
 The evaluation is conducted on a case-by-case basis by the Federal Court, which considers the significance of the applicant's contributions and overall benefit to the country.
 Supporting documentation, expert endorsements, and professional legal representation are typically required to demonstrate the applicant's merit.
 This exceptional route is highly selective and used sparingly, generally reserved for those whose achievements have positively impacted Argentina at a national or international level.

 The primary pathway to Argentine citizenship remains the standard route: obtaining legal residency, maintaining two years of continuous residence, and then applying through the courts.
-In practice, this results in a total timeline of approximately 2.5 to 3.5 years, including 6–12 months for the judicial naturalization process.
+In practice, this results in a total timeline of approximately 2.5 to 3.5 years, including 6 to 12 months for the judicial naturalization process.
 Citizenship by marriage to an Argentine citizen generally follows a similar timeline but may be treated more favorably by courts.
 Citizenship by descent is the fastest formal route, typically completed in 12 to 14 months, depending on document preparation and registry processing.
 Other pathways are more situational.

-The proposed Citizenship by Investment route could theoretically reduce the overall process to 9–16 months, offering direct naturalization without a residency requirement.
+The proposed Citizenship by Investment route could theoretically reduce the overall process to 9 to 16 months, offering direct naturalization without a residency requirement.
 This estimated timeline may cover case preparation, completion of the qualifying investment, government approvals, background checks, and final registration with the Registro Nacional de las Personas.
 However, since the program is new and not yet fully operational, there is currently no historical processing data, so this timeline should be treated as an indicative estimate rather than a guaranteed timeframe.

 Argentina's Citizenship by Investment framework marks a significant new development in the country's immigration and economic strategy.
 The regulatory decrees introduced a pathway for foreigners who make a "relevant investment" in Argentina and established the implementation framework for application review, investment verification, due diligence, AML checks, and background screening.
 Applications may be rejected if the applicant is linked to money laundering, drug-related activity, or has a serious criminal background.